 Other problems can include having trouble with:

-Some people may need lifelong assistance to carry out their daily activities and take care of their hygiene.
+Some people may need lifelong assistance to carry out their daily activities and take care of their personal hygiene.